-Six Tunisian security forces have been wounded during a bomb explosion possibly linked to militant activity
+Six Tunisian security forces wounded in bomb blast

 Six members of the Tunisian security forces were wounded when a roadside bomb exploded Tuesday in the mountainous Kef region near the Algerian border, the interior ministry said in a statement.